 The drive from Jackson to Yellowstone goes through the beautiful Grand Teton National Park.
 We would be staying here at the end of the trip, so we didn’t stop at Grand Teton on the way to Yellowstone.

-On our first day in Yellowstone we explored the area around Yellowstone Lake, did some hiking, then got stuck in a major bison jam in the Hayden Valley, and were glad to reach our hotel at the Canyon Village in time for dinner.
+On our first day in Yellowstone, we explored the area around Yellowstone Lake, did some hiking, then got stuck in a major bison jam in the Hayden Valley.
+We were glad to reach our hotel at the Canyon Village in time for dinner.